 banks are expected to

-accounting system - whether it's legal or not.
+the accounting system - whether it's legal or not.
 No wonder nobody ever went broke using accrual accounting.
+These

-These guys need to be forced to recognize the money they have actually earned - not the amount they can
+guys need to be forced to recognize the money they have actually earned - not the amount they

-literally bought WaMu from the dumpster (technically acting as something called "the receiver") last year for $1.9
+JPMorgan literally bought WaMu from the dumpster (technically acting as something called "the receiver") last year

-billion, and was allowed to mark the toxic debt that came with it down to "fair value" - which was 25% less than
+for $1.9 billion, and was allowed to mark the toxic debt that came with it down to "fair value" - which was 25%

-the $118.2 billion it was officially carried on the books for, or $88.65 billion.
-But now, the bank says that
+less than the $118.2 billion it was officially carried on the books for, or $88.65 billion.
+But now, the bank

-those same debts may appreciate by some $29.1 billion over the life of the loans.
-That's before taxes and expenses,
+says that those same debts may appreciate by some $29.1 billion over the life of the loans.
+That's before taxes and

 According to Financial Accounting Standards Board (FASB) rules, buyers such as JP